ihark/pinimatic/README.md

 ### 1) Have virtualenv and pip installed.
 You may also need to have the build dependencies for PIL installed.

-Note: On windows you must install the apropriate windows binary version of PIllOW for your system.
+Note: On windows you must install the appropriate windows binary version of Pillow for your system.
-They can be found at: http://www.lfd.uci.edu/~gohlke/pythonlibs/ *Remeber to change the install directory to your virtual environment.
+They can be found at: http://www.lfd.uci.edu/~gohlke/pythonlibs/ *Remember to change the install directory to your virtual environment.

 Note: On Ubuntu you can get the build deps by running `sudo apt-get build-dep python-imaging`.

-### 2) Instalation:
+### 2) Installation:

     $ git clone git://github.com/overshard/Pinimatic.git
     $ cd Pinimatic